 The environmental and regulatory framework described in Section 3.6 'Vegetation and Wildlife' of the 2016 FEIS/EIR is generally applicable to the analysis in this Supplemental EA and therefore is not repeated here.
 Section 3.2.9 of the SR ERO C1 2020 SEIS/EIR also describes the vegetation and wildlife found throughout the project area.
-Recent work on SREL C2 has identified active fox dens that fall within the footprint of our project.
+Recent work on SREL C2 has identified active non-native, red fox dens that fall within the footprint of our project.

-Detailed habitat maps are included in Appendix B of the 2016 FEIS/EIR and Appendix 2 of this SEA.
+Detailed habitat maps are included in Appendix B.

 The Fish and Wildlife Coordination Act of 1958 (16 USC 661 et seq.), as amended, allows the USFWS to assess impacts of proposed projects on covered species and habitats, and make recommendations to reduce those impacts.
-The Coordination Act Report (CAR; USFWS # 08ESMF00-2013-CPA-0020) was included in the 2016 FEIS/EIR as Appendix A and recommended that USACE compensate for the loss of oak woodland, riparian forest, riparian scrub-shrub and emergent wetland at a ratio of 2:1.
+The Coordination Act Report (CAR; USFWS # 08ESMF00-2013-CPA-0020) was included in the 2016 FEIS/EIR as Appendix A and recommended that USACE compensate for the loss of oak woodland, riparian forest, riparian scrub-shrub, and emergent wetland at a ratio of 2:1.
 The ARCF project has been designed to comply with the recommendations contained in the Coordination Act Report.

 Under the No Action Alternative, the project work described in Alternative 2 of the 2016 FEIS/EIR, SREL C1-3 SEA's and SR ERO C1 SEA is considered completed.
 This includes the use of construction equipment to degrade and rebuild the levee, transport material, install jet grouting and place bank protection measures.
-The 2016 FEIS/EIR determined that project impacts to vegetation and wildlife would be significant short term but less than significant long term, with mitigation.
+The 2016 FEIS/EIR determined that project impacts to vegetation and wildlife would be significant short term but less than significant for the long term, with mitigation.

-The approximately 2.44 acres of tree canopy removed by SR Erosion Contract 2 will be mitigated for both on and offsite, as outlined in the Fish and Wildlife Coordination Act Report.
-Woody vegetation will be trimmed or removed over the winter to avoid encounters with nesting migratory birds protected under the Migratory Bird Treaty Act prior to construction commencing in spring 2023.
-The tree canopy habitat also overlaps with western, yellow-billed cuckoo habitat that is discussed in the US Fish & Wildlife Service Biological Opinion.
+Mitigation for the approximately 1.83 acres of tree canopy to be removed by the Proposed Action would be undertaken both on and offsite, as outlined in the Fish and Wildlife Coordination Act Report cited in Paragraph 3.6.1, above.
+Woody vegetation would be trimmed or removed over the winter to avoid encounters with nesting migratory birds protected under the Migratory Bird Treaty Act of 1918, as amended, prior to construction commencing in spring 2023.
+The tree canopy habitat also overlaps with western yellow-billed cuckoo (YBCU) habitat that is discussed in the U.S. Fish and Wildlife Service (USFWS; 08ESMF00-2014-F-0518-R003; dated March 31, 2021) BO.